Open-Source LLMs Compared 2026 – 25+ Models You Should Know

 Our Take

 The question is no longer "cloud or local?" – it's "which model for which task?".
+With Gemma 4, the answer has shifted again: frontier intelligence is now laptop-sized.
 Our recommendation:

 - Cloud APIs for customer chatbots and creative tasks (Claude, GPT-5)